 6. WhatsApp business: Adidas

-WhatsApp business mobile marketing is currently one of the trending marketing channels.
-Addidas has been using WhatsApp business since 2015 and did a brilliant job with its Rent-a-Pred campaign, which allowed recreational athletes and sports teams to borrow professional players to win a game.
+WhatsApp marketing is currently one of the trending marketing channels.
+Adidas capitalized on this WhatsApp marketing strategy in 2015 and did a brilliant job with its Rent-a-Pred campaign, which allowed recreational athletes and sports teams to borrow professional players to win a game.

 The recreational players had to send a WhatsApp message to Adidas about their upcoming game and why they needed to rent a professional player.
 After the winning recreational athlete was chosen, Adidas sent a predator, or ‘pred’, dressed in the brand’s sportswear to help the team improve their game.

-Adidas capitalized on the end-to-end encryption of WhatsApp to better engage the audience as users could share private information one-to-one and directly address their sports concerns to the brand for review under this campaign.
+Adidas capitalized on the end-to-end encryption of WhatsApp to better engage the audience, as users could share private information one-on-one and directly address their sports concerns to the brand for review under this campaign.

-Overall, this campaign highlights and criticizes ‘unfairness’, which often results in losing the game.
-Addidas injected a comic effect by calling out its boots, the unfair advantage that the pro players came wearing.
-Through this campaign, teams saw Addidas boots in action with pro players endorsing them.
+Overall, this campaign highlights and criticizes ‘unfairness,’ which often results in losing the game.
+Adidas injected a comic effect by calling out its boots, which was the unfair advantage that the pro players came wearing.
+Through this campaign, teams saw Adidas boots in action with pro players endorsing them.
 A 92% win rate of Rent-a-Pred players emphasized the product’s quality and desirability.

 7. Onboarding: Pagarkhata